 That’s pretty much all we have to say for the build here since the affordable price tag of the Recon 70 simply necessitates a lack of any extra features.
 The ear cups feature just the microphone and a discrete volume wheel, but from what we’ve seen so far, this isn’t an issue.

-At first glance, you might be worried about the padding on the headband that can only be described as scarce, but in practice, the Recon 70 doesn’t push into your head at all.
+At first glance, you might be worried about the padding on the headband that can only be described as scarce, but in reality, the Recon 70 doesn’t push into your head at all.
 It’s also highly adjustable, with both swiveling ear cups and an extendable headband, which all but guarantees a stable fit.

 The padding on the ear cushions isn’t super thick, but it gets the job done, which is all you can really ask for in this price range.
 It’s hard to complain about synthetic leather when you’re getting a sturdy, quality-made headset that can be plugged into virtually anything at this price.
 Yes, it doesn’t do the best job with noise isolation, but this can easily be forgiven.
-Most importantly, the Recon 70 is just comfortable, plain and simple.
+Most importantly, the Recon 70 is just comfortable, plain, and simple.

 There may be some discomfort during a genuine gaming marathon, but it can handle most gaming sessions with quite literally no sweat, even prolonged ones.